CurtisAccelerate/ChatGPT-Local-Files/README.md

 ![image](https://github.com/user-attachments/assets/ebc5672a-59d6-460f-ac02-c4f49e615f23)

-A browser extension that empowers ChatGPT with true local project management: save, apply diff!, run, edit, and reload files on your machine directly from the chat interface include a Wowrkspace commander for quick insert files into thte text area with file path and name meta-data.
+A browser extension that empowers ChatGPT with true local project management: save, generate a diff and view in-line, apply partial line diffs, , run, edit, apply ChatGPT genned diffs, and reload files on your machine directly from the chat interface include a Wowrkspace commander for quick insert files into thte text area with file path and name meta-data.

 ---